 Don’t miss the incredible sunset

 The sunset is particularly beautiful on Magnetic Island.
-There is a view particularly good viewpoints to watch the show.
+There are a view particularly good viewpoints to watch the show.
 Starting with West Point, located in the northwest of the island where the sunset is fabulous.
 Please note, you can only access it by SUV or 4WD because the roads to get there are very sandy.
 If you prefer more accessible alternatives to watch the sunset head to Horseshoe Bay or Picnic Bay.

-Where to sleep on the island
+Where to sleep on the island?

 The most economical